 How does an autoclave machine work?

-The autoclave process consists of three phases:
+The sterilisation process typically consists of three main phases:

 Types of autoclave machines